haleyneiman/thruxdocs/docs/userguide/buildingmechanicalmodel/floorplans/index-mech_floor_plans.rst

 The mechanical floor plans provide a visual interface for load calculations.
 Here, the basis of design templates created in the :ref:`Elements Workspace <Mechanical_Elements>` can be associated with the spaces, walls, windows, and roofs in the building.

+Follow these :ref:`steps <Floor-Plans>` to import an architectural REVIT model or build a lightweight floor plan in THRUX.

 Assigning Space Types to Spaces
 -------------------------------